-The initiative will be delivered by Make a Change Australia, in partnership with the Central Victorian Greenhouse Alliance and other key agencies.
+The initiative will be delivered by Make a Change Australia, in partnership with the Central Victorian Greenhouse Alliance (CVGA) and other key agencies.
 It will be a combination of well devised communications, face-to-face community engagement, and a series of events/workshops.
 It is specifically designed to:

 - Generate and invigorate community and local government discussion

 - Seek out and encourage leadership (known, emerging and potential)

 - Explore ‘what’s possible?’, focusing on uncovering relevant/viable project opportunities

 - Connect people to one another by increasing participation in local initiatives

 - Encourage action, inspire collaboration and support people to realise solutions